phonegap/phonegap-plugin-push/README.md

 ### push.unregister(successHandler, errorHandler)

 The unregister method is used when the application no longer wants to receive push notifications.
+Beware that this cleans up all event handlers previously registered, so you will need to re-register them if you want them to function again without an application reload.

 #### Example